-Road rage is unfortunately pretty common on the Southern California freeways (although usually not with cats!)
-It can start slowly with mounting frustration at the inconsiderate or unsafe behavior of others.
+Road rage is unfortunately pretty common on the Southern California freeways.
+Perhaps we can all learn from this chill dog!
+But it can start slowly with mounting frustration at the inconsiderate or unsafe behavior of others.
 The body tenses and the mutterings begin.
 From there it can escalate into yelling and cursing, complete with hand gestures!
 Rolling down the window and getting personal is never a good thing.
 Stopping the car is even worse and getting out to confront is a sign of complete loss of control.
 Road rage was on the news again this morning showing two grown business men resorting to blows!

 Our verse for today pictures that mounting anger as a breach in a dam.
 It begins slowly as a small trickle but can mount so quickly, pressuring that wall of restraint to the breaking point!
 Letting it all out and losing control may give temporary relief.
 But the resulting damage can last a lifetime.